Joseph Petrosino: Assassination of William McKinley

-An earlier, notable case in Petrosino's stint with the Italian Squad was his infiltration of an Italian-based anarchist organization suspected of ties to the assassination of King Umberto I in 1900.
+An earlier notable case in Petrosino's stint with the Italian Squad was his infiltration of an Italian-based anarchist organization suspected of ties to the assassination of King Umberto I in 1900.
 During his mission, he discovered evidence that the organization intended to assassinate President William McKinley during his trip to Buffalo, New York.
-Petrosino warned the Secret Service, but McKinley ignored the warning, even after Roosevelt, who had by this time become Vice President of the United States, vouched for Petrosino's abilities.

 McKinley was assassinated by Polish-American Leon Czolgosz during his visit to Buffalo's Pan-American Exposition on September 6, 1901.
+Petrosino had warned the Secret Service, but McKinley ignored the warning, even after Roosevelt, who had by this time become Vice President of the United States, vouched for Petrosino's abilities.

 Arrest of Cascio Ferro

 Petrosino's investigations into Mafia activities led him to Vito Cascio Ferro, then a low-ranking Black Hand affiliate.
 In 1903, Petrosino arrested him on suspicion of murder, but Cascio Ferro was acquitted.
 Ferro later returned to Sicily, where he ascended to the top rank of the Sicilian Mafia.
 Cascio Ferro was later suspected of Petrosino's murder.
 Petrosino also investigated the infamous "barrel murders" case of 1903.